Gijon Apartment Menendez Valdes

 Up to 5 Adults

-Very bright and spacious apartment of 98 sqm with very good standards
+Very bright and spacious apartment of 98 sqm with good standards

-It is situated in one of the most commercial areas of the city.Surrounded by shops ,restaurants and coffee shops.
+It is situated in one of the most commercial area in the town.

 1Fully equipped kitchen (Microwave, Refrigerator,Washing machine,Crockery, Glassware,Cuttery and various kitchen utensils)